nasaharvest/crop-mask/CONTRIBUTING.md

 ## Creating cropland maps
 **Prerequisites**
+- [ ] Ensure you have an @umd.edu account with Google Cloud access
 - [ ] Create small map ~1000m^2 with an already deployed model crop-mask model
 - [ ] Train a new machine learning model for Tanzania 2019 (or another evaluation set) and create Pull Request (PR) with [Ivan Zvonkov](https://github.com/ivanzvonkov) as a reviewer
 - [ ] Once PR is approved, merge and confirm model is deployed to the Cloud